 The above channel makes clear why shocks to banks' ability to lend can be useful in identifying the information friction.
-It implies an "inference hypothesis": borrowers leaving the most-affected

-1See Srinivasan et al. (2014) for a survey of the extensive literature on banking relationships.
+It implies an "inference hypothesis": borrowers leaving the most-affected lenders are less adversely selected, as described in Dell'Ariccia and Marquez (2004).
+Intuitively, these lenders cannot continue lending even to relatively good borrowers.
+Therefore, this inference hypothesis implies that a firm's ability to borrow from a new lender after a breakup depends on the size of the shock faced by its previous lender.